one-touch-provisioning/otp-gitops/README.md

   * An example of how you can perform the final steps of manually importing a cluster can be seen below.
 The use of OpenShift GitOps is used to firstly create all the resources needed by RHACM to perform an import, then once completed, you would follow the remaining steps.
 The aim in the future would be to automate these steps.

-  * Uncomment the clusters you wish to import from `Application` [kustomization.yaml](0-bootstrap/3-apps/kustomization.yaml) file and commit to Git.
+  * Uncomment the clusters you wish to import from `Clusters` [kustomization.yaml](0-bootstrap/4-clusters/kustomization.yaml) file and commit to Git.

   ```yaml
   resources: